brettdonald/overlay-lyrics/README.md

 click this orange dot to see error details.
 This orange dot will also appear if the connection is terminated, or if a fetch request generates an error or times out.

-Following an error, the app will automatically continue attempting to connect, reconnect or refetch at a rate of once every 5 seconds.
+Following a connection failure or fetch error, the app will automatically continue attempting to connect, reconnect or refetch at a rate of once every 5 seconds.
 As soon as connectivity is established, re-established or the fetch succeeds, the orange dot disappears.